galaxyproject/galaxy-hub/src/authnz/use/oidc/index.md

 highlight: true
 ---

+_This is page explains how to use this feature, for admin-specific docs, please refer to [this](/src/authnz/config/oidc/index.md) page._

 In addition to the [built-in mechanism](/src/authnz/use/gxy/index.md) for creating and managing users accounts, Galaxy also allows login using social and institutional identities (e.g., Google).